- Papillion La Vista Community Schools

 1. Except as set forth below in Sections C-2 and C-3 under Long-Term Suspension, Expulsion and Mandatory

-took effect unless the misconduct occurred (a) within ten school days prior to the end of the first semester, in which case
+it took effect unless the misconduct occurred (a) within ten school days prior to the end of the first semester, in

-following school year.
-Such action may be modified or terminated by the school district at any time during the
+semester of the following school year.
+Such action may be modified or terminated by the school district at any time

 E. Mandatory Reassignment